 - Dry Weight: 9,428 pounds

-- Sleeping Capacity: up to 10
+- Sleeping Capacity: Up to 10

 Favorite Feature: One and a half baths

 Families with several children appreciate having multiple baths, but you don’t find this luxury in many RVs.
-The Keystone Cougar 32BHS provides just that: one and a half baths, offering two sinks and two toilets.
-I love that the main bathroom has a separate entrance, so you can wash your hands, take off dirty shoes, and clean up after a day of hiking, biking, and exploring without dragging dirt through the RV.
+The Cougar 32BHS provides just that: one and a half baths, offering two sinks and two toilets.
+I love that the main bathroom has a separate entrance, so you can wash your hands, take off dirty shoes, and clean up after hiking, biking, and exploring without dragging dirt through the RV.

 The 32BHS is an excellent 5th wheel for a family of six because the bunk room has double bunks, a single bunk, and a jackknife sofa.
 Plus, there’s an entertainment center and a wardrobe for plenty of storage.
 If friends come for the weekend, the tri-fold sofa in the living room also opens for additional sleeping space.

-2. Jayco Eagle 28.5RSTS
+2. Jayco Eagle HT 31QCD

 Specs

-- Length: 32’10”
+- Length: 36’8”

-- Dry Weight: 9,520 pounds
+- Dry Weight: 9,817 pounds

 Specs

-- Length: 42’9”
+- Length: 34’11”

-- Dry Weight: 12,008 pounds
+- Dry Weight: 9,530 pounds

-- Sleeping Capacity: up to 10
+- Sleeping Capacity: Up to 9

-Favorite Feature: Private loft for the kids
+Favorite Feature: Private rear lofted bunk room for the kids

-What is the Best Fifth Wheel for Large Families?
+What Is the Best Fifth Wheel for Large Families?

 1. Keystone Montana High Country 381TB